syncfusion-content/xamarin-docs/Xamarin/Circular-Gauge/pointers.md

 ### ValueChangeStarted event

-Invoked when the user starts selecting a new value of pointer by initiating the dragging.
-While dragging the pointer, other events (ValueChanging, ValueChanged and ValueChangeCompleted) will be followed after this event.
+Invoked when the user starts selecting a new value of the pointer by initiating the dragging.
+While dragging the pointer, other events (ValueChanging, ValueChanged, and ValueChangeCompleted) will be followed after this event.

-The `ValueChangeStarted` event contains the following arguments.
+The `ValueChangeStarted` event contains the following argument.

 * `Value` : This value will be the last value the pointer had before the changes began.